31 May 2019

 On a collision course?

 While in one of my thinking/reflecting moments I considered the idea that, ‘living as I did for so many years had put my life on an inevitable collision course’.
 Every relationship I had failed within 11 years.
-They probably failed earlier but circumstances held them together longer than was healthy.
+They would have probably failed earlier but circumstances held them together longer than was healthy.
 Three 11 year relationships!

 I have to interpret my history in a positive way regardless of how I feel about it now.
 While current developments or lack of, force me to consider how things could have been.
-That doesn’t really help when you take a realistic view of things.
+That doesn’t really help when you take a realistic view of your situation.
 To end on a positive note, I have made an appointment at the hospital in just under four weeks when I hope to discover the outcome of my treatment so far this year to help clarify future posibilites.
 Fingers crossed.